White Rice (1 Cup, Cooked) and Lentil Soup (1 Cup)

 Portion Control

-Include a source of lean protein such as grilled chicken, tofu, or fish in your meal.
-Protein can help slow the digestion process and mitigate glucose spikes.
+Include a source of lean protein, such as grilled chicken, tofu, or fish, to your meal.
+Protein can help slow down the absorption of carbohydrates.

 Mindful Eating